Frequently Asked Questions about Therapy - and some answers!

 We might turn for help to our GP and they may help us by treating the symptoms, perhaps with success, perhaps not.
 Some sources indicate that GPs are consulted about depression more than for any other condition and up to half of all consultations are believed to have an underlying psychological factor.

-According to the British Association for Counselling and Psychotherapy (BACP), up to half a million people in Britain use therapy.
+According to the BACP, up to half a million people in Britain use therapy.
 The majority of research suggests that counselling works.
-A £½m study of the use of counselling for depression, for example, showed that after four months, therapy had reduced patients' depressive symptoms 'to a significantly greater extent' than GP care alone, which usually involves anti-depressant drugs (reported in The Observer, Sunday December 3, 2000).
+A £½m study of the use of counselling for depression, for example, showed that after four months, therapy had reduced patients' depressive symptoms 'to a significantly greater extent' than GP care alone, which usually involves anti-depressant drugs.

-The next page looks at the philosophy behind my approach to therapy.
+Philosophy - This page looks at the philosophy behind my approach to therapy.
 It also considers some of the theory behind the way I work